ngageoint/hootenanny/README.md

 # Types of [Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/Introduction.asciidoc)
 ## Default
-* **[Reference Conflation (default)](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** - Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
+* **[Reference Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/user/OldDocs.asciidoc)** - Conflate the best geometry and tag parts of map B into map A, favoring map A's data.
 ## Advanced
 * **[Attribute Conflation](https://github.com/ngageoint/hootenanny/blob/master/docs/algorithms/AttributeConflation.asciidoc)** - Conflate map A with B where only tags are transferred from B to A and few or no changes are made to A's geometry.